 There is virtually zero prep time for this recipe, but you could always marinate the meat for a couple of hours if you wanted to.
 All you would need to do is mix the garlic and herb paste together, slather it on the meat then refrigerate until you were ready to make it.
 For best results, you should always bring your raw meats up to room temp before cooking, but I completely understand that sometimes ain’t nobody got time for that.

 I most certainly don’t.

 Oven Roasted Garlic Herb Pork LoinPrint Rate

-- Preheat oven to 450 degrees (F) and, using a pairing knife, pierce the pork loin 8-10 times so the garlic herb mixture can soak into the meat.
+- Preheat oven to 450 degrees (F) and, using a paring knife, pierce the pork loin 8-10 times so the garlic herb mixture can soak into the meat.

 - In a small bowl combine olive oil, garlic, dried herbs, salt & pepper then slather all over the pork loin.

-- Roast the pork for 20 minutes, baste with drippings, then lower the heat to 325 and continue to cook for 10-15 minutes or until a meat thermometer reads 145 degrees (F).
+- Roast the pork for 20 minutes on a baking sheet, baste with drippings, then lower the heat to 325 and continue to cook for 10-15 minutes or until a meat thermometer reads 145 degrees (F).

 - Remove pork loin from oven and allow to rest for 10 minutes before slicing.